Transport in France: Roads

 There are ~950000 km of roads in France.
-The French motorway network or autoroute system consists largely of toll roads, except around large cities and in parts of the north.
+The French motorway network or autoroute system consists largely of toll roads, except around large cities, in Brittany, in parts of Normandy, in the Ardennes and in Alsace.
 It is a network totalling 12,000 km of motorways operated by private companies such as Sanef (Société des autoroutes du Nord et de l'Est de la France).
 It has the 8th largest highway network in the world, trailing only the United States, China, India, Russia, Japan, Canada, Spain and Germany.

 France currently counts 30,500 km of major trunk roads or routes nationales and state-owned motorways.
 By way of comparison, the routes départementales cover a total distance of 365,000 km.
 The main trunk road network reflects the centralising tradition of France: the majority of them leave the gates of Paris.
 Indeed, trunk roads begin on the parvis of Notre-Dame of Paris at Kilometre Zero.
 To ensure an effective road network, new roads not serving Paris were created.

+In 2022, France safety rate is near but not better than the OECD median, with rates of 49.8 per million population (or 4.98 / 100 000) and 5.2 per billion vehicle kilometers traveled (0.52 / 100 million VKT).

 France is believed to be the most car-dependent country in Europe.
 In 2005, 937 billion vehicle kilometres were travelled in France (85% by car).
+While the traveled distance did not change, from 2012 to 2022, it is counted as 730 billion vehicle kilometers.
+Car makes 80% of the 1000 billion vehicle kilometers traveled each year.
+Traveled distance is reduced in 2020, but is counted in 2019 as 615 billion vehicle kilometer traveled including 448 car with a French registration plate according to the Union routière de France.